cjkfyi/gentoo-installer/README.md

 # `gentoo-installer`

->  Automate your Gentoo linux installations.
+>  Bash script to automate a Gentoo linux installation.